rsms/gotalk/README.md

 ```

 The request will fail with an error "socket is closed" if the user clicks our button while the connection isn't open.

+There are two ways to open a connection on a socket: `Sock.prototype.open` which simply opens a connection, and `Sock.prototype.openKeepAlive` which keeps the connection open, reconnecting as needed with exponential back-off and internet reachability knowledge. `gotalk.connection()` is a short-hand for creating a new Sock with `gotalk.defaultHandlers` and then calling `openKeepAlive` on it.

 ## Protocol and wire format